 The Niyogi Lab studies photosynthetic energy conversion and its regulation in algae and plants.

-The lab uses a wide array of experimental organisms and interdisciplinary approaches to investigate fundamental questions about assembly, regulation, and dynamics of photosynthesis.
-In particular, we have focused on a pair of model organisms that diverged from each other around the time that fungi diverged from animals: the unicellular green alga, Chlamydomonas reinhardtii, and the laboratory weed, Arabidopsis thaliana.
+The lab uses a wide array of experimental organisms (cyanobacteria, eukaryotic algae, and plants) and interdisciplinary approaches to investigate fundamental questions about assembly, regulation, and dynamics of photosynthesis.
+Current lab members study the biosynthesis and function of photosynthetic pigments, assembly of photosynthetic reaction centers, structure and dynamics of the photosynthetic membrane, mechanisms involved in sensing excess light, and regulation of photosynthetic light harvesting in saturating light.
 By comparing how photosynthesis works in diverse organisms, we hope to uncover general design principles of natural photosynthesis as well as unique adaptations to different environments.